“A picture is a poem without words” – Horace

 If you’re not sure, then you’ll want to attend a school or university with a good art department in general.
 Each school of art is different and a good university mightn’t have the best department of art.
 Conversely, a university with a relatively low reputation might offer an outstanding arts education.

 Make sure you do your research first and check out the university rankings.
+Make sure you research what qualifications you need to go to art school.

 There are plenty of great art schools and universities and a tonne of different qualifications you can do.
 Don’t hesitate to apply to several places as it would be silly to apply to one place and not get it.